tomatofrankie/Moire/README.md

 # Moire

 ## Introduction
-Investigating Moire Effect.
+Final Year Project in investigating the Moire Effect.
 The idea is adopted from Professor Thierry Blu, EE, CUHK.

 ## main.m
 Main program, investigating the removal of moire patterns.